Under 12’s Division 1

 Scotton Scorchers / Bedale / Harrogate Railway / Knaresborough Celtic / Killinghall Nomads and Harrogate Town.

-Due to the increased demand for the current galas in the season 2019-2020 under 7 to under 9 year olds are now playing gala football with this season’s under 10s and under 11s playing their own development football within the Harrogate & District League structure, as well as tournaments, which is a resounding success for all the hard work put in by the organisers and by the League.
+Due to the increased demand for the current galas in the season 2020-2021 under 7 to under 8 year olds are now playing gala football with this season’s under 9s, under 10s and under 11s playing their own development football within the Harrogate & District League structure, as well as tournaments, which is a resounding success for all the hard work put in by the organisers and by the League.

 Over the years it has been a common response from clubs in the region to say that they are unable to form girl’s teams due to them not always having sufficient numbers of players to join the League, allowing girls to develop their game and not playing their football in a structured League format.
 This new venture from the League will hopefully address this issue and see a boom in girls football in the Harrogate region.